TonyDuran/kata/HackTheBox/Bizness.md

 10.10.11.252 bizness.htb
 ```

 Looks like another server with nginx.
-I might be able to use the same vulnerability as `Broker` to get the root flag.
+Maybe, I might be able to use the same vulnerability as `Broker` to get the root flag (did not).

 ### Dirbuster
 Since I'm not sure what is available on this server.
 I ran `dirbuster`.